What is Cytauxzoon felis?

 Where is Cytauxzoon felis found?

-The lone star tick, Amblyomma americanum, is considered to be the main vector of cytauxzoon felis.
-The disease has been found in the states of:
+The lone star tick, Amblyomma americanum, is considered to be the main vector of Cytauxzoon felis.
+The disease has been reported in domestic cats in the states of:

 - North Carolina